 Overview

-It is built centralized-first, decentralized-by-design: a working centralized control plane ships today, with the architecture deliberately shaped so the trust-bearing pieces (host registry, rewards, governance) can migrate on-chain as the network matures.
+It is built centralized-first, decentralized-by-design: a working centralized control plane ships today, with the architecture deliberately shaped so the trust-bearing pieces (ledger, host registry, rewards) can migrate on-chain as the network matures.

 Where to next